Skip to content

 )

-get_fixtures_by_fixture_ids(fixture_ids, include_details=True, include_scraped_fields=True, include_vessel_details=True, include_labels=True, include_content=True, include_sender=True, include_debug_info=True)
+get_fixtures_incremental(vessel_type, page_token=None, include_details=True, include_scraped_fields=True, include_vessel_details=True, include_labels=True, include_content=True, include_sender=True, include_debug_info=True)

-This function collects and returns the fixtures by the given fixture ids.
+This function collects and returns fixtures.

 Parameters: